mu373/bucketdrop/README.md

 ## Features

-- **Multiple bucket configs** — add as many S3-compatible drop targets as you need, each with its own credentials, provider, key prefix, rename mode, and URL copy formats
+- **Multiple bucket configs**: add as many S3-compatible drop targets as you need, each with its own credentials, provider, key prefix, rename mode, and URL copy formats
-- **Rename on upload** — per-bucket rename mode: keep original filename, timestamp (Unix / ISO 8601 / compact / date-only), content hash (SHA-256 / MD5), or a custom template with variables like `${basename}`, `${timestamp}`, `${hash}`, `${uuid}`, etc.
+- **Rename on upload**: per-bucket rename mode: keep original filename, timestamp (Unix / ISO 8601 / compact / date-only), content hash (SHA-256 / MD5), or a custom template with variables like `${basename}`, `${timestamp}`, `${hash}`, `${uuid}`, etc.
-- **Customizable URL copy formats** — define URL templates per bucket (e.g. public URL, S3 URI, AWS direct link); the default template is auto-copied to clipboard on upload, and all templates are available via right-click
+- **Customizable URL copy formats**: define URL templates per bucket (e.g. public URL, S3 URI, AWS direct link); the default template is auto-copied to clipboard on upload, and all templates are available via right-click
-- **Provider presets** — built-in defaults for AWS S3, Google Cloud Storage, Cloudflare R2, and a generic "Other" option
+- **Provider presets**: built-in defaults for AWS S3, Google Cloud Storage, Cloudflare R2, and a generic "Other" option
-- **Drag & drop or click to upload** — drop files onto any configured drop zone, or click to select from Finder
+- **Drag & drop or click to upload**: drop files onto any configured drop zone, or click to select from Finder
-- **Unified file list** — browse all objects across every configured bucket in a single date-sorted list
+- **Unified file list**: browse all objects across every configured bucket in a single date-sorted list
-- **Quick Look, download, delete** — double-click to preview, hover for action buttons
+- **Quick Look, download, delete**: double-click to preview, hover for action buttons
-- **No AWS SDK** — all S3 API calls and AWS Signature V4 signing are implemented in pure Swift using CryptoKit
+- **No AWS SDK**: all S3 API calls and AWS Signature V4 signing are implemented in pure Swift using CryptoKit

 ## Requirements